worldcoin/orb-software/README.md

 - Code must pass CI - see the github actions workflow for the most up to date checks.
 - There can be no copyleft or closed source dependencies.
-- Cargo [workspace inheritance] is banned, to maximize compatibility with other build tools.
+- Prefer using cargo [workspace inheritance] when possible.
 - Prefer cross-platform code.
 Please consult [problematic dependencies][prob deps] for more info.
-- Any binaries that do not run on all platforms must be documented as such in their README.md file.
+- Any binaries that do not run on all platforms must be documented as such in their README.md file and added to the tests in `problematic_deps`.

 ## First time Setup